 The Office of Accessibility Services (OAS) is responsible for ensuring application of a fair and consistent process for providing reasonable accommodation for students with qualified disabilities.
-The Office of Accessibility Service Coordinators will interact with students, faculty, administrators and staff to facilitate communication and to coordinate accommodation and services for students with qualified disabilities and to resolve disputes.
+The Office of Accessibility Service Coordinator(s) will interact with students, faculty, administrators and staff to facilitate communication, coordinate accommodations and services for students with qualified disabilities, and resolve disputes.